-Weimar’s charm is obvious and captivating within minutes of your eager-eyed arrival.
-A picture book of classicism and grandeur seeping from every one of its pastel hued buildings, quaint open squares and magnificent surrounding green parks, the 1000 year old city certainly holds true to its significance as an artistic and cultural hotspot of Germany.
+Visit Weimar, Germany and quickly be captivated by its obvious charm within minutes of your eager-eyed arrival.
+A picture book of classicism and grandeur seeping from every one of its pastel-hued buildings, quaint open squares and magnificent surrounding green parks, this 1000-year-old city certainly holds true to its significance as an artistic and cultural hotspot of the country.

 Referenced mostly in relation to its artistic residents that have bestowed upon it an array of cultural glory, Weimar is known as the home of literary dramatists and poets Goethe and Schiller, composers such as Bach and Liszt, and the founders of the Bauhaus art and architecture movement of progressive design, Van de Velde and Gropius – names immortalised by statues, restored houses and museums.